ayplam/udacity_cont_squared/Report.md

-### Progression Toward Solution
+## Progression Toward Solution

-#### Methods
+### Methods

 A DDPG algorithm was used to solve the environment that used 20 agents.
 Both the code from the agent and the model was based on the implementation provided in the [ddpg-pendulum](https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-pendulum/) example .
 Minor changes were made to account for 20 agents being simultaneously trained.
 Specifically, experiences were being accumulated much more quickly in the ReplayBuffer, and more recent states could be explored as opposed to if only a single agent were used.

 As initial efforts to train the agent failed, each experiment was record by saving the hyperparameters and appending the rewards to a log file.
+TQDM was used to estimate how long training would take.

-#### Actor/Critic Network
+### Actor/Critic Network

 While the original paper used two fully connected layers with 400 and 300 units respectively, it was felt that this was overkill for this environment as there were only 33 state inputs and 4 potential actions.
 A smaller network would likely converge faster.
 The actor/critic networks had the below structure: